particle-iot/docs/src/content/community/particle-101-workshop/primitives.md

 Now that you've mastered Particle variables for reading sensor data, let's look at how you can use the function primitive to trigger an action on the device.

-## Working with Particle Functions and the Chainable LED
+## Working with Particle functions and the Chainable LED

 As with Particle variables, the [function](/reference/device-os/api/cloud-functions/particle-function/) primitive exposes our device to the Particle Device Cloud.
 Where variables expose state, functions expose actions.